nataliepopescu/verifopt/MIR_CHECKER.md

 language.
 Notably, they essentially ignore dynamic dispatch.
 But the way that they _implement_ their analysis is of use to us.

+WTO
+- CFG generally has a topological ordering
+- but WTO is for when there are loops apparently

 ## Implementation

 Question: